learn-co-students/Capstone-Project_HTX-DS-021720/README.md

 The requirements for these components are described in detail in the rubric for the final capstone project [here](https://docs.google.com/spreadsheets/d/1dm8_j7P6t3k67dpT2Sq4HMniK9zlP--GYkWJzYbnBFw/edit?usp=sharing).
 You can learn how your teacher will use the rubric to review the project [here](https://github.com/learn-co-curriculum/dsc-campus-capstone-project-review).

+To check that you've met all minimum requirements to pass the Capstone, please use the [Capstone Submission Checklist](https://github.com/learn-co-students/HTX-DS-021720_Capstone-Submission-Checklist).

 **_NOTE:_** You'll see that data is not a component listed above.
 It is entirely possible that your data will be too large for a GitHub repository, and certain projects may rely on sensitive data that you should not upload to GitHub.
 That's okay!
 You should include a detailed explanation of where your data was sourced in your README, and provide a sample of the data that avoids the issues inherent in your full dataset if possible.

 **ADDITIONALLY** you must record a video of the presentation being given and upload it.
 We will provide instructions on how to do this!